MakieOrg/Makie.jl/paper.md

 # Example

 The following figure illustrates a few key features of `Makie.jl`:
-The map example augments a dataset of the world's airports to 100 million points, a size that many other plotting frameworks would struggle with.
+The map example augments a dataset of the world's airports to 100 million points, a size that is too large to be rendered in reasonable time by many other plotting solutions.
+GLMakie can handle such amounts of data given a sufficiently powerful GPU.

 The mandelbrot fractal heatmap on the right is plotted by simply passing an x- and y-range, as well as the mandelbrot function, which is then automatically evaluated for all xy combinations.
 Julia's multiple dispatch mechanism is, in very simple terms, a way to overload functions with different versions or methods, that are chosen depending on the set of input arguments.